-With our region facing a high demand for blood donations, Senator John Flanagan (2nd Senate District) is joining with Long Island Blood Services to sponsor a blood drive on Thursday, June 26 at the Nesconset Branch of the Smithtown Library.
-The event will be held from 1:00 pm to 7:00 pm at the library, which is located at 148 Smithtown Boulevard in Nesconset.
+As we head into summer, when blood supplies typically run low, Senator John Flanagan (2nd Senate District) is joining with the New York Blood Center (NYBC) to host a blood drive in Nesconset on Wednesday, June 28th in the Nesconset Branch of the Smithtown Library.
+Donations will be accepted from 1:00 pm to 7:00 pm at the library, which is located at 148 Smithtown Boulevard in Nesconset.

-With close to 2,000 donations needed every day to meet the demand in our region, it is estimated that every donor’s effort will help to save up to three lives.
-Those in need of blood include cancer patients, accident, burn, or trauma victims, newborn babies and mothers delivering babies, transplant recipients, surgery patients, chronically transfused patients suffering from sickle cell disease or thalassemia, and many more.
+With nearly 2,000 donations needed every day in New York and New Jersey alone, every donation will help to save up to three lives.
+Those in most need of blood include cancer patients, accident, burn, or trauma victims, newborn babies as well as mothers delivering babies, transplant recipients, surgery patients, chronically transfused patients suffering from sickle cell disease or thalassemia, and many more.

 - Eligible ages are 16 to 75.
 Anyone donating who is 16 years old must have parental permission and anyone who is age 76 and over is required to supply a doctor’s note.